See the latest vacancies and find out about working for MSF UKJobs in the UK

 - an online platform of audio-visual and written resources.

 If you are based in the UK, we expect you to join our classroom lectures every Wednesday evening.
 If you are overseas, we welcome you to join our online students.

 The course, while part-time, is equivalent to a three-month full-time study commitment.
-In addition to the two-hour weekly lectures, you'll be expected to spend four to five hours per week on the online platform, self-learning.
-There'll be additional face-to-face teaching days on weekends in December 2018 and April 2019 near the exam.
+In addition to the two-hour weekly lectures, you'll be expected to spend four to five hours per week on the online platform for self-learning.
+There'll be additional teaching days on weekends in December 2019 and April 2020 near the exam.